grimnebulin/conkeror-reflect/README.md

   Recursively visits the nodes of the abstract syntax tree whose root is contained in the `ast` object.  `callbacks` is a mapping of node names to functions that are invoked when nodes of the named type are encountered.
-The set of node types is too extensive to enumerated here; see the
+The set of node types is too extensive to be enumerated here; see the
   [Parser API](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/SpiderMonkey/Parser_API)
   documentation for a complete list.